 Spacer cable consists of insulated conductors constructed in a triangular configuration and held together by spacer brackets.
 The spacer cable is supported by a high-tension messenger wire which helps to maximize reliability.
 Although, tree outages are still possible, they are a lot less likely with spacer cable installed.

-LELD will be scheduling outages with residents throughout the year to complete the riser pole upgrades.
+LELD will be scheduling outages with residents throughout the year to complete the installations.
 We appreciate everyone’s patience during the process.

-The Littleton Electric Light Department will be improving reliability throughout the Green Needles area by upgrading the underground electric infrastructure.
+The Littleton Electric Light Department will be improving reliability throughout King St by replacing aging infrastructure.

-This year we also plan to upgrade the Open Wire in the Long Pond area to Tree Wire.
+This year we also plan to upgrade the open wire on Gilson Rd and the Matawanakee area to tree wire.
 Tree wire is a covered wire that helps prevent faults due to tree branch contact.
-Tree wire is more durable and will help improve reliability throughout the Long Pond area.
+It is often installed in single phase residential areas.
+Tree wire is more durable and will help improve reliability throughout the Matawanakee area.